sun-n-y/menuAppSolo/README.md

 <a name="custom_anchor_name"></a>

-# menu app :hamburger: :wine_glass:
+# a menu app :hamburger: :wine_glass:

 ## Concepts applied but not limited too